spree/spree/guides/content/developer/core/products.md

 => "15.99"
 ```

-If you have products where prices are greater than 9999999.99 then you should decorate `Spree::Price` and customize `maximum_amount` method in order to support this prices.
+If you have products where prices are greater than 9999999.99 then you should decorate `Spree::Price` and customize `maximum_amount` method in order to support the prices.

 To find a list of currencies that this product is available in, call `prices` to get a list of related `Price` objects: